SJSU272LabF17/Workflow/README.md

 # Workflow Automation App
-A web app built with Django on the server which provides automatic workflow and actions in a business process.
+A web app built with Django and SQLite which provides automatic workflow and actions in a business process.

+Deployed on AWS with public IP: http://18.221.243.216:8000/

-Instructions
+Instructions of Running in Local:

 1. Make sure Python(Python 2 >=2.7.9 or Python 3 >=3.4) is installed.
 2. In terminal, cd to app root folder where requirements.txt is located.